Home Chapter 1 Chapter 2 Chapter 3 Progress

 “Have you heard— they’re hosting— …Chengzhu said—”

 The words tangled, layering over one another like too many hands reaching at once.
-Xie Lian's own mouth moved—something polite, surely, but even he couldn't make out what he'd said.
+Xie Lian’s own mouth moved—something polite, surely, but he couldn’t even make out his own words.

 A nearby ghost leaned in, its features twisted strangely, mouth flapping rapidly.
 The sound reached Xie Lian’s ears, but meaning refused to follow.